Nursing Homes Have a Legal Duty to Prevent Dehydration

 • Failure to provide proper supervision over those who provide nutritional services.

+Nursing homes have an absolute duty to ensure that residents are properly hydrated.
 Federal Law establishes that nursing homes that take Medicare residents provide each resident with sufficient fluid and water intake to maintain proper hydration and health.
-(42 CFR § 483.25 (j)): Hydration.
+(42 CFR § 483.60).
 The facility must provide each resident with sufficient fluid intake to maintain proper hydration and health.

 How to Identify Dehydration Signs